 Figure 3.2 shows the trends in monthly averaged ambient PM{10} and $PM{2.5}$ concentrations as measured by Partisol units operating with Whatman QMA quartz filters weighed by BV for varying periods since 2000.
 Table 3.3 shows the valid annual average concentrations for all sites.
 A valid annual average is taken as at least 75 % data capture for the year.
 Many sites were discontinued in 2007, limiting the number of valid data for this year.

-Figure 3.5 and Figure 3.6 show the trends in PM{10} and $PM{2.5}$ for sites where there are greater than two years of valid annual averages.
+Figure 3.5 and Figure 3.6 show the trends in PM{10} and $PM{2.5}$.

 Specific issues to note are: